appc/spec/README.md

 ## What is the App Container spec?

-App Container (appc) is a well-specified and community developed specification that defines an image format, runtime environment and discovery mechanism for application containers.
+App Container (appc) is a well-specified and community developed specification for application containers. appc defines several independent but composable aspects involved in running application containers, including an image format, runtime environment, and discovery mechanism for application containers.

+#### What is an application container?

 An _application container_ is a way of packaging and executing processes on a computer system that isolates the application from the underlying host operating system.
 For example, a Python web app packaged as a container would bring its own copy of a Python runtime, shared libraries, and application code, and would not share those packages with the host.